jakibaki/m4bChapterSplit/README.md

 # m4bChapterSplit
-A simple python-script that splits m4b-files into individual chapters
+A simple python3-script that splits m4b-files into individual chapters using ffmpeg (and **only** ffmpeg)